 Requires excellent PC skills; experience with Windows, Word, and Excel; aptitude and willingness to learn new software programs through hands-on use and self-study

 EDUCATION, SKILLS, AND ABILITIES:

-Master’s degree or equivalent experience in a relevant field
+Master’s degree or six years equivalent experience in a relevant field

 Physical requirements include ability to sit for extended periods at a desk and at meetings on airplanes and automobiles, standing, climbing stairs, walking, mental pressure; lifting files, boxes, suitcases, etc., weighing up to 25 pounds.
 Ability to work flexible hours, including some weekends and holidays.